Attorney Manolo Olaso

 The following is a small sample of Mr. Olaso's noteworthy cases:

 Eastern District of California: Litigated favorable settlement for woman who alleged she was falsely arrested and subjected to unreasonable, excessive force (tasered and punched) by police officer in Northern California (resulting in black eye).
-The woman alleged that the police officer then lied about the encounter, and that the police department had an official policy or practice of keeping officers on the force despite knowing officers had a history of/propensity for using unreasonable, excessive force against the public.
+The woman alleged that the police officer then lied about the encounter, and that the police department had an official policy or practice of keeping officers on the force despite knowing officers had a history of/propensity for using unreasonable, excessive force against the public, and then falsifying police reports to cover it up.
 (2020)

 Eastern District of California (agreed-upon district for potential private arbitration): Negotiated large settlement for two women, formerly employed at Sacramento-area automobile dealership, who claimed sexual harassment and retaliatory termination after they said management ignored their complaints that a salesman was repeatedly making sexually suggestive comments and sexual advances.
 (2017)

-Eastern District of California: Litigated favorable settlement for computer engineering college student/Intel Corporation intern (Folsom) who claimed false arrest and excessive force (taser) by law enforcement officers from the City of Rancho Cordova/County of Sacramento.
+Eastern District of California: Litigated favorable settlement for computer engineering college student/Folsom Intel Corporation intern who claimed false arrest and excessive force (taser) by law enforcement officers from the City of Rancho Cordova/County of Sacramento.
 (2014)

 Northern District of California: Litigated favorable settlement for California correctional officer who claimed racial discrimination by his supervisors at San Quentin prison when he said they engaged in a sustained campaign of unwarranted discipline and disparagement of his work in an effort to deny him promotion and get him to quit his career.
 (2014)